-If you are an American, the quality of life, health and survival for humans and other lifeforms on your 1.5 square kilometers is greatly determined by your lifestyle choices, how many fossil fuels you burn, how much you volunteer with and donate to climate and environmental teams that are fighting to save our Earth.
+If you are an American, the quality of life, health and survival for humans and other lifeforms on your 1.5 square kilometers is determined by ::

-If you are an American, your decisions decide how much of your 1.5 square kilometers is turned into or continues to be occupied by human commercial development or human private development.
+If you are an American, your decisions decide how much of your 1.5 square kilometers is turned into or continues to be destroyed by or are occupied by human commercial or private development.

 So when you take climate actions or make choices that don't hurt our dying planet, acknowledge yourself for making things better for the habitat and the precious people and lifeforms that are scattered all over this planet Earth on the 1.5 square kilometers that you are responsible for.

 After all, if the people, creatures and plants on your 1.5 square kilometers knew who you are, they would certainly want to thank you for the climate and environmental actions that you take so they can survive and thrive.

 Even though it is not possible to see your whole 1.5 square kilometers in one place, your environmental actions matter immensely to the species and people [including that part of yourself] that lives on that 1.5 square kilometers.

 1.5 square kilometers is about .6 square miles.

 My Net Income / $43,000 = My Square Kilometers

 To calculate a more accurate estimate of your square kilometer area of responsibility, divide your yearly net income before taxes in US dollars by $43,000.